sxsw/rfm/README.md

 * Compatibility fixes for ruby 1.9.
 * Configuration `:use` option now works for all Rfm objects that respond to `config`.

-Some issues still to be addressed (some longstanding and some more recent) are repeating field writes, some of the object management & introspection calls, pull requests, more coverage of Filemaker's query syntax, more error classes, more specs, and more documentation.

 ## New in version 2.0

-Ginjo-rfm 2.0 brings new features to Rfm, making it easier than ever to work with Filemaker data from your Ruby scripts.

 * Rails-like modeling with ActiveModel
 * Support for multiple XML Parsers